GoogleChrome/chrome-extensions-samples/api-samples/power/keepAwake Advanced/README.md

 - Screen stays awake
 - System stays awake, but screen can sleep

-There is also a context menu popup where the user can also optionally specify an automatic timeout for the chosen state.
+There is also a popup where the user can also optionally specify an automatic timeout for the chosen state.
+This popup can be triggered by clicking the icon or by selecting it from the icon's context menu.

 ## Running this extension